 What’s the average time to get approved for an apartment?

-If your application is complete and submitted online, youโll usually hear back within 1 to 3 business days.
-According to Zumperโs platform data, renters who apply digitally and upload all documents upfront tend to get approved much faster than those using paper forms or emailing documents separately.
+If your application is complete and submitted online, you’ll usually hear back within 1 to 3 business days.
+Renters who apply digitally and upload all documents upfront tend to get approved much faster than those using paper forms or emailing documents separately.

 Step-by-step apartment application timeline

-Sometimes all this happens in just a day or two.
-Other times, it stretches out over a week โ especially if there are delays with document verification or landlord response.
+In many cases, all can happen in just a day or two.
+In some cases, it stretches out over a week, especially if there are delays with document verification or landlord response.

 What factors affect apartment approval time?